-Britain's Evans beats Fabbiano at Nottingham Open
+GB's Evans advances in Nottingham as Watson exits

-Nottingham Open: Britain's Dan Evans beats Thomas Fabbiano to reach third round
+Nottingham Open: Britain's Dan Evans reaches third round, Heather Watson out

 Last updated on .From the section Tennis

-British top seed Dan Evans reached the third round of the Nottingham Open with a straight-set win over Italian Thomas Fabbiano.
+British top seed Dan Evans beat Italian Thomas Fabbiano in straight sets to reach the third round of the Nottingham Open, but Heather Watson is out.

-The 2019 champion won 7-5 6-0 and will meet compatriot Daniel Cox or Swiss eighth seed Marc-Andrea Huesler next.
+Evans, the 2019 champion, won 7-5 6-0 and next plays compatriot Daniel Cox or Swiss eighth seed Marc-Andrea Huesler.

+British number two Watson's tournament ended with a 7-5 6-2 defeat by Switzerland's Viktorija Golubic.

+Fellow Briton Ryan Peniston also progressed in the men's draw, beating Croat Borna Gojo 6-4 7-6 (7-4).

-British number two Evans edged a close opening set with a break of serve in the 12th game.
+Evans edged a close opening set as he recorded the first break of serve of the contest in the 12th game.

-The 32-year-old swept Fabbiano aside in the second, winning eight consecutive games to close out the match.
+The 32-year-old then swept Fabbiano aside in the second, winning eight consecutive games to close out the match.

 "It was a good match.
 Thomas played very well in the first set.
 I got ahead early in the second and took advantage," said Evans.